-Tumlare Corporation A/S becomes a cost+ entity from 2021 onwards and it will perform sales support, marketing and operations activities on a cost+ basis to the Swiss principal.
-All representative offices and branches are expected to be liquidated in 2021, except for branch in Warsaw.
+Tumlare Corporation A/S becomes a cost+ entity from 2021 onwards and will perform sales support, marketing and operations activities on a cost+ basis to the Swiss principal.
+All representative offices and branches are liquidated in 2021, except for branch in Warsaw.